Mercedes-Benz O371: O371UP

 The O371UP was an integral bus and platform for urban use, having been produced from 1987 to 1993.
 It was the most powerful integral bus of Mercedes-Benz ever produced, featuring a 187 hp OM355/5A 9.6l 5-cylinder engine, with its use being recommended to cities with integrated transport systems.
 By far, the Brazilian city that saw the most units of O371UP integral buses and platforms in operation was Curitiba.

+O371TR

+The O371TR was a trolleybus version featuring an electronic control system and an 120 kW (600 V DC) electric motor supplied by Villares.
+Due to restrictions on public debt and the oil crisis being over, only two or three units were sold to the city of Araraquara.